beeware/toga/docs/tutorial/tutorial-0.rst

         box.add(button)

-The button has a default height, defined by the way that the underlying platform draws buttons).
+The button has a default height, defined by the way that the underlying platform draws buttons.
 As a result, this means we'll see a single button in the app window that stretches to the width of the screen, but has a 50 pixel space surrounding it.